SuperMax8/SpawnDecoration/README.md

 you can animate the model if you created a idle animation

 **Notes:**
-I've developed this plugin in 20 min, if you find bug mp me Obviously this plugin uses modelengine as dependency You can create sub folder inside **recordlocation** and **decorations** folder as much as you want to organise all your files
+If you find bug mp me
-The plugin don't use packet, and the teleportation turn syncronously (you shouldn't have performance impact btw all the locations is in cache, just every decoration is teleported every tick)
+Obviously this plugin uses modelengine as a dependency
-Currently only work in 1.19 (I don't test other versions) at the base for my personal use but if you are interested use it
+You can create a subfolder inside the **recordlocation** and **decorations** folder as much as you want to organise all your files

 Example of decoration configuration: